Avowed: Plot

 The siege coincides with in an increase in the ferocity of the Dream Scourge, so the Envoy proceeds to desert colony Shatterscarp to continue investigating the Ekida.
 There, the Envoy encounters more conflicts between inhabitants who colonized the area a century prior, and Empire and Steel Garrote forces.
 Many of the disparate civilizations in the Living Lands are a few hundred years old, and none have a connection to the Ekida or understand their history, proving a challenge for the Envoy.
 They investigate a major Ekida ruin and discover that the mysterious deity supporting the Envoy is a god named Sapadal, who has been isolated from the rest of the world and the Living Lands after a catastrophic event killed most of the Ekida.
 Sapadal is considered to be much younger than other gods in Eora, expressed in their propensity for intense emotion.
-The ruin is also discovered to be a source of monsters created by the Dream Scourge which oppress the nearby inhabitants, and the Envoy must choose whether to destroy the ancient structure or retain it and sacrifice the people of Shatterscarp.
+The ruin is also discovered to be a source of monsters created by the Dream Scourge which oppress the nearby inhabitants, and the Envoy must choose whether to destroy the ancient structure or retain it and sacrifice an unknown quantity of the people of Shatterscarp at random.

 The final civilization the Envoy encounters are the Pargrunen, resilient mountain dwarves who are the most established colony in the Living Lands.
 The Envoy mediates a central conflict between the Pargrunen, some of whom wish to continue their strict isolation and some who would open their gates to others.
 Further investigation of Ekida ruins reveal that Sapadal's temperamental nature was responsible for many disasters that killed Ekidan people, culminating in a disaster that wiped out all Ekida in the Living Lands.
 The stress of this discovery and the rising political turmoil in the Living Lands causes Sapadal to lash out, manifesting in tremors and a volcanic eruption that threatens the new inhabitants of the Living Lands.
 After deciding the fate of the Pargrunen's home, the Envoy seeks to find Sapadal and end the Dream Scourge, which has been worsening in tandem with the instability in the region.
 The patron deity of the Steel Garrote, Woedica, urges the player to destroy Sapadal and claims that their temperament has killed many and will continue to do so.
 The player may choose to destroy Sapadal or free them.
 After their decision, the player participates in the emerging power struggle for the control of the Living Lands, choosing to support the local civilizations, the Steel Garrote, or the Empire, with or without Sapadal's divine aid.